Skip to main content

 Setting a Quit Date

-A quit date does two things: it converts an intention into a plan, and it creates a preparation window.
+A quit date does two things.
+It converts an intention into a plan, and it creates a preparation window.

 Preparing Before Day One